surajsbharadwaj/terraform-ibm-powervs/examples/pvs/README.md

 ## Note

-For all optional fields, default values (Eg: `null`) are given in varaible.tf file.
+For all optional fields, default values (Eg: `null`) are given in variable.tf file.
 User can configure the same by overwriting with appropriate values.